 Amounts available for distribution must be paid within a maximum period of five months after the year-end.

-As all shares are accumulation shares, amounts available for distribution shall be fully accumulated, with the exception of those amounts that are subject to compulsory distribution by law.
+For accumulation shares: amounts available for distribution shall be fully accumulated, with the exception of those amounts that are subject to compulsory distribution by law.
+Shares concerned: C EUR, P EUR, NI EUR